WORKSHOP

 The Two Faces of the Human

-This workshop also explores the ambiguity of the “human machine."
-Mechanomorphism, the attribution of machine characteristics to humans, is a culturally derived metaphor that presently dominates the cognitive sciences.
-The relationships between anthropomorphism and mechanomorphism can pose a particular case for future car designers and inquire, “Can machines feel?”
+This workshop also delves into the ambiguity of the “human machine.”
+Mechanomorphism—the attribution of machine characteristics to humans—is a culturally derived metaphor that currently dominates the cognitive sciences.
+The interplay between anthropomorphism and mechanomorphism poses a compelling question for future car designers: “Can machines feel?”

-We see colors, hear sounds, and feel textures through a particular sense while driving; furthermore, this workshop is to draw out the sense of driving within the unseen and unknown interactions between man and machine.
-The abstract nature and the experimental diagnostics of this workshop intend to reflect future configurations and patterns to create a better connection between man and machine to attach people more to the car, both physically and psychologically.
-Cars consist of an interface of interaction between man and the environment; in that respect, studies aim to generate new impacts and dynamics in car design.
+As we drive, we perceive colors, hear sounds, and feel textures through distinct senses.
+This workshop aims to draw out the essence of driving by exploring the unseen and unknown interactions between humans and machines.
+The abstract nature and experimental approach of the workshop are intended to reflect future configurations and patterns that foster a deeper connection between humans and machines, enhancing attachment to cars both physically and psychologically.

 Extended Content